johngantner/dotfiles/README.md

 ## Prerequisites

-- This script is designed for Ubuntu Linux.
+- This script is designed for Ubuntu.
 - Ensure that you have sudo privileges to execute the script.

 ## Usage